andfanilo/lyon2/docs/mlops.md

 !!! note "Exercise - Build a Python REST API with FastAPI (a Flask alternative)"
     - In `server/app.py`, create a REST API with [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/) so that:
-        - when you run `uvicorn --reload --host 0.0.0.0 app:app` locally, you can connect to `http://localhost:8000` and get back `{"message": "Hello World"}`.
+        - when you run `uvicorn --reload --host 0.0.0.0 app:app` locally, from the `server` folder, you can connect to `http://localhost:8000` and get back `{"message": "Hello World"}`.
-            - Refer to the [Quick Start](https://fastapi.tiangolo.com/#example) to discover how to configure the API.
         - when you connect to `http://localhost:8000/docs`, you can access the documentation page of your API like in the image below.

+    Refer to the [Quick Start](https://fastapi.tiangolo.com/#example) to discover how to implement the API.

     ??? abstract "Solution ONLY if you feel stuck"
         ??? abstract "Are you really stuck :thinking: ??
 Give it one last try :muscle:"